ManimCommunity/manim/docs/source/guides/deep_dive.rst

 And there you go!
 This is a more or less detailed description of how Manim works under the hood.
-While we did not discuss every single line of code in detail in this walkthrough, it should still give you a fairly good idea of how the general structural design of the library and at least the Cairo rendering flow in particular looks like.
+While we did not discuss every single line of code in detail in this walkthrough, it should still give you a fairly good idea of how the general structural design of the library looks like.